-The CJ must conduct a Conference for the Panel of Judges before the start of the events.
+The CJ must conduct a Conference for the Panel of Judges before the start of the events including online sessions if needed.
 The CJ shall be responsible for ensuring that the Panel of Judges meets the qualification standard.
-The CJ has the right to dismiss a Judge who does not meet these requirements (6.6.7)
+The CJ has the right to dismiss a Judge who does not meet these requirements.

-Prior to the start of the competition the CJ must confirm to the organiser and the Jury that all the equipment required by the Sporting Code and the Competition Rules is on site and in working order.
+Prior to the start of the competition the CJ must:

+- (i) ensure there is sufficient technical support in conjunction with the supplier of the technical dubbing and scoring system(s) - (ii) confirm to the organiser and the Jury that all the equipment required by the Sporting Code and the Competition Rules is on site and in working order.